nathanielimeyer/track-Suggester/README.md

 ## Technologies Used

-_This web page uses HTML, CSS, Bootstrap, and JPG encoded images._
+_This web page uses HTML, CSS, and Bootstrap._

 ### License